 If you notice your practice is continually falling behind schedule, take steps to reevaluate the time set for the different types of appointments in your practice.
 Write down how long each step of an appointment takes for every appointment that comes in for the week, and average your numbers.
 Use those numbers to set the length of the appointments and see if it helps your staff stay on time.

 Communication is Key

 A patient’s time should be viewed as extremely valuable.
-Their first impression of your practice will not only depend on how long they have to wait to be seen, but the communication they receive from you and your staff.
+Their first impression of your practice will be not only depend on how long they have to wait to be seen but the communication they receive from you and your staff.

 Build communication into your practice.
 Have reception greet the patient when they arrive and continually check in with the patients while they are in the waiting room.
 Inform patients immediately of delays.
 People are less likely to become frustrated with wait times if you communicate with them.